 A cooling rack is essential because of one word: space.
 A commercial kitchen can have lots of it, but a commercial kitchen with baked goods will surely not have enough.
 Baked products need to be cooled down.

 Some kitchens like to utilize various flat surfaces such as their prep table, a random table, or maybe even the floor, which is a recipe for disaster.
 This also takes up much needed space for moving around or doing prep work.
-Having a cooling rack gives you ample space to cool down your product without taking up space on your other work tables, much like this 40-Pan Aluminum Oven Rack.
+Having a cooling rack gives you ample space to cool down your product without taking up space on your other work tables, much like the 40-Pan Aluminum Oven Rack.

 Alternatively, you can also grab speed racks if you need more mobility.